 C3H6O Uses (Acetone)

-- It is used as a solvent for synthetic fibers and plastics
+- It is used as a solvent for synthetic fibres and plastics

 - It is used as a precursor for methyl methacrylate